 Cross-profiles of a river

-What is the difference between a channel cross-profile and a valley cross-profile?
+What is a cross-profile?

 The cross profile of a river refers to a section taken sideways across the river channel or valley.
 There are two main types: